 Use the checklist that you have gathered from Step 2 and the suggestions provided in Content Intelligence to optimize your content.

-If you are not sure where to start, start from the alerts in red or the ‘Important’ section because it represents critical errors that you must fix immediately.
-We recommend that you do not publish content that has red lists as they might not attract traffic.
+If you are not sure where to start, start from the ‘Edit Needed’ section because it represents critical errors that you must fix immediately.
+We recommend that you do not publish content that still contains errors as it might not attract traffic.

-As for the “alerts” tab seen in yellow, it indicates that you should spend some time optimizing it to enjoy an evident result moving forward.
+As for the 'Good' tab seen in yellow, it indicates that you should spend some time optimizing it to enjoy an evident result moving forward.

-If your content manages to achieve the green state then congratulations, it represents a job well done!
+If your content manages to achieve the "optimized" level then congratulations, it represents a job well done!

 In the previous section, we have gone through briefly how you can optimize your content using Content Intelligence.
 Now, we will go deeper and discuss how each of the features in Content Intelligence will help you in your optimization.

 Content optimization is an important part of any results-oriented strategy.
-Therefore, BiQ has created an advanced line-by-line analysis to help you analyze each paragraph individually and also its contribution to the overall content.
+Knowing this, BiQ has created an advanced line-by-line analysis to help you analyze each paragraph individually and also its contribution to the overall content.

-Here are examples of how you can benefit from the line-by-line analysis.
+Here are examples of how you can benefit from the block-by-block analysis.

 If the relevancy shows ‘Edit needed’, it means the paragraph needs optimization for it to be relevant to the overall content.